-ALTHOUGH DENTAL IMPLANTSbdctqxxwcdwybzfxrtwveerf TYPICALLY ENJOY a high survival rate (1) and have been a superior treatment option to replace missing or hopeless teeth, they are not without complications.
+Although dental implants typically enjoy a high survival rate1 and have been a superior treatment option to replace missing or hopeless teeth, they are not without complications.
 The literature is filled with a variety of well-documented problems associated with implants in the biological and mechanical spheres.

 Anatomical difference: Peri-mucosa is composed of keratinized oral epithelium, sulcular epithelium, and junctional epithelium, as well as the underlying connective tissue.
 This soft-tissue interface is made up of the epithelium and the underlying connective tissue, which includes a biologic zone known as the “biologic width” (the height of the attachment apparatus).
 The average dimension of 2.04 mm is comprised of supra-alveolar connective tissue and junctional epithelial attachment.
 But there is a difference between the implant surface and the epithelial cells with hemidesmosomes and basal lamina present, leading to deeper sulcus, compared to that found around natural teeth in a healthy situation.
 Additionally, in a healthy situation, a weaker sulcular attachment around implants allows movement of a periodontal probe through the biologic width until the probe contacts bone, and as such, it is not a reliable method of determining periodontal health with implants.

-Clinical implication: Because the biologic width around implants is increased when compared with teeth, increased sulcular depths are to be expected.
-(3) Normal physiologic probing depths can be more than 4–5 mm around dental implants, whereas with teeth, increased pocket depths usually are diagnosed as pathologic.
+Clinical implication: Because the biologic width around implants is increased when compared with teeth, greater sulcular depths are to be expected.3 Normal physiological probing depths can be more than 4–5 mm around dental implants, whereas with teeth, increased pocket depths usually are diagnosed as pathologic.
 In addition, bleeding upon probing with dental implants may not always indicate disease, whereas bleeding upon probing around teeth usually indicates an increased inflammatory state.

 Anatomical difference: Although natural teeth and implants have a connective tissue attachment with gingival tissue at the crest, this attachment differs.
-With natural teeth, the gingival fibers run perpendicular to the tooth's long axis attaching to the tooth's surface, whereas with implants, the fibers run parallel to the implant's long axis and do not attach to the implant's surface.
+With natural teeth, the gingival fibers run perpendicular to the tooth’s long axis attaching to the tooth's surface, whereas with implants, the fibers run parallel to the implant’s long axis and do not attach to the implant’s surface.
+In addition, the natural tooth has nine different types of supracrestal fibers that enhance attachment while the dental implant has two at most.
 The connective tissue adhesion with implants has poor mechanical resistance compared with natural teeth.

 Clinical implication: Because of differences in peri-implant and periodontal attachment, the likelihood of attachment breakdown when faced with bacterial challenge is greater with implants.
 Once the “implant seal” around the implant-attachment complex breaks down, exacerbation of tissue loss increases when compared with teeth.
 It becomes imperative that supportive periodontal treatment (i.e., cleanings) and home hygiene are reinforced to ensure long-term restoration.